asreview/asreview/README.md

 ---

 ## ASReview: Active learning for reviewing papers

+:point_right: [Check out our new tutorial "10 minutes into ASReview"](https://asreview.readthedocs.io/en/latest/10minutes_asreview.html) :point_left:

 Systematic Reviews are “top of the bill” in research.
 The number of systematic reviews published by researchers increases year after year.
 But performing a sound systematic review is a time-consuming and sometimes boring task.
 Our software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.

-The Automated Systematic Review (ASR) project implements learning algorithms that interactively query the researcher.
+The Automated Systematic Review (ASReview) project implements learning algorithms that interactively query the researcher.
 This way of interactive training is known as [Active Learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)).
-The ASR software offers support for classical learning algorithms and state-of-the-art learning algorithms like neural networks.
+ASRevie offers support for classical learning algorithms and state-of-the-art learning algorithms like neural networks.
 The following image gives an overview of the process.

 ![Active Learning for reviewing papers](https://github.com/msdslab/automated-systematic-review/blob/master/images/deepreview.png?raw=true)

-Our ASR software implements two different modes:
+Our ASReview software implements two different modes:

 - **Oracle** :crystal_ball: The oracle modus is used to perform a systematic review with interaction by the reviewer (the 'oracle' in literature on active learning).